anurag207/edgefleet-admin-frontend/README.md

 Displays data fetched from:
 GET /api/drones/actions

-🎯 Design Decisions
+  Design Decisions
-✅ Socket.IO was used for image streaming to reduce load vs. polling.
+1. Socket.IO was used for image streaming to reduce load vs. polling.

-✅ Polling is acceptable for vitals due to simplicity and minor size.
+2. Polling is acceptable for vitals due to simplicity and minor size.

-✅ Used localStorage for persistent session and role-based access.
+3. Used localStorage for persistent session and role-based access.

-✅ Clean component folder structure for scalability.
+4. Clean component folder structure for scalability.

-✅ Styling is scoped using CSS Modules to avoid global leakage.
+5. Styling is scoped using CSS Modules to avoid global leakage.

-✅ Project bootstrapped with Vite for fast HMR and dev experience.
+6. Project bootstrapped with Vite for fast HMR and dev experience.

   Features :

-Role-based admin authentication
+1. Role-based admin authentication

-Live drone image stream (real-time via WebSocket)
+2. Live drone image stream (real-time via WebSocket)

-Drone vitals tracking (polling)
+3. Drone vitals tracking (polling)

-Global control buttons with confirmation
+4. Global control buttons with confirmation

-Mission logs page with timestamp and geolocation
+5. Mission logs page with timestamp and geolocation

-Protected routes using ProtectedRoute and authCheck.js
+6. Protected routes using ProtectedRoute and authCheck.js

-🚀 Future Improvements
-Replace polling for vitals with WebSockets

-Migrate to JWT-based secure auth

-Add map view for drone position using Leaflet.js or Google Maps

-Enhance UI with component libraries (e.g., Chakra UI, MUI)

-Add real database integration for auth and logs